-IBO has compiled data from the returns of full-year city residents.
-We have excluded returns by filers who are claimed as dependents by other tax filers, such as children with their own taxable income filing their own tax returns.
-Like any sample, the state's PIT Sample Files are subject to sampling error and should therefore be considered estimates.
+Like any sample, the sample-based files for 2014 and prior years are subject to sampling error and should therefore be considered estimates.
 Because the samples include every return reporting more than \$1 million of income or losses of more than \$1 million, the accuracy of the estimates of the highly volatile incomes and taxes paid by these filers is greatly increased.
+Comparisons of data from the sample files to the data from population should be made with caution.

-Each year's data is presented in one Excel file containing nine spreadsheets, each with a set of similar data, such as income components, filing status, or city tax credits.
-All dollar amounts are reported in millions, with the exception of the income group labels and the average PIT per filer in the summary table.
+Each year's data is presented in one Excel file containing nine spreadsheets, each with a set of similar data reported in the aggregate, such as income components, filing status, or city tax credits.
+All dollar amounts are reported in millions, with the exception of the income group labels and the average PIT per filer reported in several tables, including the summary.